Activities that Promote Healthy Living for Children with Cancer

 It can be hard for patients and families affected by childhood cancer or blood disorders to meet others who share a similar experience.
 When these kids have the chance to play together through sports, they are able to bond with other children in a familiar situation.
 These connections and experiences can go a long way toward improving the child’s overall wellbeing.

-Through clinics and events, Iris S. & Bert L. Wolstein's Helping Kids with Cancer participants have the opportunity to learn new skills, gain confidence, feel like they belong and make new friends.
+Through clinics and events, Iris S. & Bert L. Wolstein's HOPE – Healthy Outcomes, Positive Energy participants have the opportunity to learn new skills, gain confidence, feel like they belong and make new friends.